What Are DOT Cylinders?

 The biggest difference and benefit of an ASME propane tank is there is no recertification required after the initial manufacturing certification.

-You should still do a visual inspection often and check for any damage to the tank to make sure it’s in safe working condition with no leaks but otherwise, there is no need to take it to a propane supplier to be recertified.
+You should still do a visual inspection often and check for any damage to the tank to make sure it’s in safe working condition with no leaks.
+Otherwise, there is no need to take it to a propane supplier to be recertified.

 The reason for this is the thicker materials used and the fact that the propane tank is never being carried or moved around by anything other than the vehicle it’s mounted to.